Colorful Nahal Betzet National Park

 Difficulty: Slightly difficult.

 Directions: Enter into Waze “ חרבת דנילה.”
-The turn off to the ruins from Route 899 starts a very short distance to the east of the entrance to Granot HaGalil on the other side of the road.
-Park at the parking lot.
-There are shaded picnic benches here.
+The turn-off to the ruins from Route 899 starts a very short distance to the east of the entrance to Granot HaGalil, on the other side of the road.
+There is a parking lot and picnic benches at the end of the turn-off.

 DIRECTIONS FROM DANIELA RUINS TO KIBBUTZ EILON